navintanzim/task-manager/README.md

 In the dashboard page there are two tables for Completed Task and Pending Task.
 There is a button on top right to create new tasks.
 The task form has name, description (optional) and status (pending/complete).
 There are buttons for edit and delete operation on the tables.
 The logout button is at the right hand side of the topbar.

+To do unit testing for task creation, in the project root folder run (php artisan test) WARNING, RUNNING THIS TEST WILL EMPTY THE DATABASE.
+DO NOT RUN THIS COMMAND ON YOUR MAIN DATABASE OR YOU WILL LOSE THE DATA!!

 ## License